Kuali Training Materials

 Course Title - appears in the course catalog

 Course Description - appears in the course catalog and provides students with course information.
-This
+This should not be left blank.

 Component - type of instruction given, i.e. lecture, studio, seminar, etc. (Click HERE for component definitions)